onap/sdc/integration-tests/playwright-tests/README.md

 required: the `build-helper-maven-plugin` `parse-version` goal is bound to `pre-clean`, and without it the `${parsedVersion.*}` variables in the Docker image tags do not resolve.

+This step builds images only.
+It used to start and immediately stop the whole stack as well, because the `docker:start`/`docker:stop` executions sit in the default `<build>` of `integration-tests`; they are now gated on `it.stack.disabled`, which defaults to `true` and is flipped by the `run-integration-tests-*`, `all-for-integration-tests-only`, `start-sdc` and `stop-sdc` profiles.
+Set `-Dit.stack.disabled=false` if you want the old behaviour back.

 ### 2. Start the containers

 ```bash